dioxfile/Logic_Clock_Didatic_Tool/README.md

 </head>

 # What are the Possible Applications?
-Its purpose is the synchronization of logical clocks of computers connected to the same network.
+Its purpose is the synchronization of physical (e.g., CMOS clock) and logical clocks of computers connected to the same network.

 ## Methodology.
 * OS: Ubuntu 18.04 cosmic